‘America First’ on the ropes as Biden eyes Obama officials, never-Trumpers for Cabinet

 Reaching out

-Obama-era officials figure prominently in the transition speculation, but some outside observers say the presumptive president-elect could draw from the top echelons of the Washington establishment and may even pick from the ranks of moderate Republicans who either were never-Trumpers from the start or have broken with the president over the past four years.
+Obama-era officials figure prominently in the transition speculation, but some outside observers say the presumptive president-elect could draw from the top echelons of the Washington establishment and may even pick from the ranks of moderate Republicans who either were never-Trumpers or have broken with the president over the past four years.

-“After the last four years, President-elect Biden is going to have a wealth of talent willing to work on his national security and foreign policy teams from across the spectrum, because a range of people saw the Trump administration as a wake-up call that we really need to course correct in our approach to the world,” said Brian Katulis, a senior fellow with the left-leaning Center for American Progress think tank.
+“After the last four years, President-elect Biden is going to have a wealth of talent willing to work on his national security and foreign policy teams from across the spectrum, because a range of people saw the Trump administration as a wake-up call that we really need to course-correct in our approach to the world,” said Brian Katulis, a senior fellow with the left-leaning Center for American Progress think tank.

-“Literally from across the spectrum, from progressive Democrats who favor diplomacy and disengaging from wars to traditional Republicans who saw the threat that Trump posed to our democracy — if Biden wants, he could have the ‘A team’ helping him out in solving the worlds problems,” Mr. Katulis said.
+“Literally from across the spectrum, from progressive Democrats who favor diplomacy and disengaging from wars to traditional Republicans who saw the threat that Trump posed to our democracy, if Biden wants, he could have the A-team helping him out in solving the world’s problems,” Mr. Katulis said.

-While Trump supporters fear a 180-degree reversal of some of Mr. Trump’s signature foreign policy and economic stands, Mr. Biden and his advisers have made it clear they reject many of the items on Mr. Trump’s “America first” agenda — on trade, China, NATO and relations with traditional allies in Europe and Asia.
+While Trump supporters fear a 180-degree reversal of some of Mr. Trump’s signature foreign policy and economic stands, Mr. Biden and his advisers have made it clear that they reject many of the items on Mr. Trump’s “America First” agenda — on trade, China, NATO and relations with traditional allies in Europe and Asia.

 But some longtime foreign policy operatives say the extent of the rollback may be overblown.